 Fabio Ruggiero's website

-Planning optimal grasps means that it should be possible to find either some points or surface areas on the object where it is possible to apply some forces by using the fingers of a robotic hand so as to obtain stable grasps.
-A grasp is stable when the fingers resist to external forces applied on the object.
-If the object is not known a-priori, the operation of finding a stable grasp becomes more complicated.
+Planning optimal grasps mean that it should be possible to find either some points or surface areas on the object where it is possible to apply some forces by using the fingers of a robotic hand to obtain stable grasps.
+A grasp is stable when the fingers resist external forces applied on the object.
+If the object is not known apriori, the operation of finding a firm grasp becomes more complicated.